 Two summers ago, a few of my aunts from Peru visited the United States.
 During the two weeks that they were here, my tía Martha cooked up a storm while my tía Sonia made blenders full of mean Peruvian Pisco Sours.
 To make this authentic Peruvian drink, you need to use jarabe de goma, which is similar to a simple syrup yet is thicker in consistency and has a subtle caramel flavor.
 You can order it online here.
 You may also have some luck finding it at a local Hispanic market.
 If you cannot find it, you can make a simple syrup as a substitution.
 Use 1 part water to 1 part sugar and bring it to a boil until the sugar dissolves.
 Let it cool before using.

-In a blender, add your Pisco – Peruvian, of course, egg whites, simple syrup or jarabe de goma syrup, lime juice, and ice.
+In a blender, add your pisco (Peruvian, of course), egg whites, simple syrup or jarabe de goma syrup, lime juice, and ice.
 Blend and pour.
-When pouring into the glass, a white foam from the egg whites will sit on top.
+When transferring the mixture into the glass, a white foam from the egg whites forms and sits on top.

 - Add all ingredients except bitters in a blender and blend until smooth.

 - Top each with a few drips of bitters.

 - Raise your glass, smile, and yell Salud!

 Jarabe de goma can be ordered online.
 Simple syrup may be used as a substitute.